oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 ## Introduction
 Oracle Key Vault offers continuously available, fault-tolerant, and highly scalable centralized management of encryption keys and secrets for all Oracle Database deployment models, addressing diverse organizational requirements.
 It securely stores and manages sensitive cryptographic material, including TDE master encryption keys, Oracle GoldenGate keys, SSH keys, public and private keys, digital certificates, and more.

-Key Vault is purpose-built to manage TDE master encryption keys for standalone, multitenant, RAC, and sharded databases deployed on Exadata, Cloud, Cloud@Customer, and on Oracle Database Appliance.
+Key Vault is purpose-built to manage TDE master encryption keys for standalone, multi-tenant, RAC, and sharded databases deployed on Exadata, Cloud, Cloud@Customer, and Oracle Database Appliance.
 It also operates seamlessly across diverse infrastructure architectures, including multi-cloud and hybrid environments, as well as traditional on-premises and fully cloud-based deployments.

 As a critical system component, proper Key Vault operation is essential to maintaining operational continuity.
 To support this, Key Vault provides comprehensive reporting and notifications, including inventory, activity, security, operational, and audit reports, with notifications delivered via email alerts, remote syslog, or SNMP.